 I live.
 In my work however the emphasis is on the complexity and variety of the natural world that is in danger of being lost.

-She has developed a vocabulary of shapes from the observation of natural forms.
+I have developed a vocabulary of shapes from observing natural forms.

 fifteen years.
-Their most recent production is a memory game, obtainable
+Our most recent production is a memory game, obtainable